Custom package

 If True, new will be present as GroupCallParticipant.

-user_unmutted
+property user_unmutted

 Whether a participant was unmuted from the ongoing group call or not.